uniwa/offers/README.md

 Documentation
 -------------

-API documentation and installation instructions can be found [here][1].
+API documentation and installation instructions can be found in [read the docs][1].
 Documentation source is generated using sphinx and is hosted on [github][2].

 Submodules